 The Cortex-M33 CPU in the nRF9160 and nRF5340 devices implements ARM TrustZone.
-This allows the CPU to run a “secure” and a “non-secure” app side by side.
+This allows the CPU to run firmware in Secure Processing Environment (SPE) and Non-Secure Processing Environment (NSPE) side by side.

-The SPM runs as a secure app.
-It configures the permissions and resources of the non-secure app and then boots it.
-Such configuration is required to run non-secure apps.
+The SPM runs as an SPE firmware.
+It configures the permissions and resources of the NSPE firmware and then boots it.
+Such separation of firmware is required to run NSPE applications.

-The SPM also provides the non-secure app with access to features that are normally only available to secure apps.
+The SPM also provides NSPE firmware with access to features that are normally only available to firmware in SPE.
 You can find the feature list on the Secure Services page.

 If your application uses TF-M, SPM is not included in the build.